 Whether you work in long-term care, an assisted living facility, adult day health, home care agency, hospice care, acute care setting, are self-employed, new to this field or a seasoned professional, this conference will provide you practical information directly related to your work.
 It is a wonderful way to network with over 700 professionals in the Alzheimer's care field while learning new techniques and approaches to care.

 Registration closes May 10 or as available.
 Early registration is encouraged for this conference as it generally sells out.
 There is no same-day registration.
 You will be able to pick your first and second choice for each breakout session, tailoring the day to your own interests.

 Continuing Education Credits will be offered for specific disciplines.
 (See CEC details).
 Certificate of attendance will be provided upon request.

-|Late||$210||4/26– 5/14 as available|
+|Late||$210||4/28 – 5/10 as available|